 Kennett Square real estate is some of the most expensive in Pennsylvania, although Kennett Square house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Kennett Square is generally considered to be a blue-collar town.
-46.56% of the Kennett Square workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Kennett Square is a blue-collar town, with 46.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kennett Square is a borough of farmers, fishers, or foresters, service providers, and sales and office workers.
 There are especially a lot of people living in Kennett Square who work in farm management occupations (25.34%), office and administrative support (10.25%), and management occupations (6.09%).